giantswarm/docs/sources/index.md

 Giant Swarm enables you to easily develop, deploy, and host your micro-serviced applications.
 We leverage several technologies like Docker and CoreOS and bring them together to provide a simple yet powerful platform.
 Besides Docker and your application stack there is not much you need to know in order to get started.

-## Why Microservices?

-The days of big monolith applications are long over.
-Modularizing your applications in services has been the way to go for some time.
-Each self-contained functionality constitutes a separate service.
-This makes them independently developable, deployable, and scalable.
-Each with its own potential database and programming language.
-The right tool for the job!
-The [12factor Apps](http://12factor.net/) paradigm goes even further by describing twelve fundamental requirements of modern Software-as-a-Service apps - worth looking at.

-At the same time it has always been a hassle to set up a truly service-oriented application.
-Or the solutions were too cumbersome and stood in the way.
-Giant Swarm keeps it lean and gets out of the way.

 ## Overview of the docs

 We currently have three sections in our docs: